 I turn on the stereo and pop in the Monsters of Rock CD.
 I pull out a bottle of tequila and offer him a shot.

-At 4 a.m. after several hours of drunken singing to hair bands, I say,” I am going to sleep, I have work tomorrow, and you will be sleeping on the futon.”
+At 4 a.m., after several hours of drunken singing to hair bands I say, “I am going to sleep, I have work tomorrow, and you will be sleeping on the futon.”
 I grab a blanket and pillow from the hall closet and toss them at him.

 “OK, goodnight, Ivy,” he says.

 I wake up in the morning feeling like crap.
-No sleep, work in a few hours, and an ex-boyfriend on our futon who I thought was in the past.
+No sleep, work in a few hours, and an ex-boyfriend on our futon, who I thought was in the past.

 “Chase, wake up; I need to go to work, and you need to go home,” I say.